 Klepatan and Malena have 4 to 5 baby storks every year.
 Since Malena can only fly short distances, Klepatan handles the flight training of their children.

-In March, Klepatan departs again on his 13,000-kilometer flight home leaving Malena behind.
+In August, Klepatan departs again on his 13,000-kilometer flight home, leaving Malena behind.
 This is when Stjepan steps in again to keep Malena from getting lonely.
 He says that after Klepatan leaves Malena, she mourns for ten days.
-“Then I take her in the car to the meadows for fishing, to take her mind off it.”
+“Then I take her in the car to the meadows for fishing to take her mind off it.”
 During the cold winter months, he brings Malena into his house to live with him.
-The ever-caring Stjepan feeds her fish and the unlikely pair watch nature documentaries together on TV.
+The ever-caring Stjepan feeds her fish, and the unlikely pair watch nature documentaries together on TV.